Darkatek7/AmazonBot/README.md

 * When starting the Bot all Chrome Drivers and Chrome Browser Windows are closed!
 * When closing the Bot all Chrome Drivers and Chrome Browser Windows are closed!

-### If you encounter any problems create an Issue on Github or ask for help in our Discord.
+### If you encounter any problems feel to ask for help in our Discord.
 * https://discord.gg/hP6NZewJ

 ### I recommend not letting the bot run on standalone and keeping on eye on it.